 Ultimately, Hurricane Matthew put a damper on the whole week and we had to evacuate the area on Wednesday so I ended up putting the two night stay on my Marriott credit card to earn 5 points per dollar spent at the resort.

 I earned 4210 base points and another 1500ish for using my Marriott Premier credit card for a total of 5700 Marriott points. which under some expert opinions is worth around $40.

 The entrance into the lobby is quite cool.
 As you enter, you see the lagoon through the windows and the reception desk is just to the left.

 The receptionist was fine.
-He was friendly but didn’t go over any benefits of me being a gold member, I’m not even certain he recognized me being a gold member but they did put me in a lagoon view room.
+He was friendly but didn’t go over any benefits, I’m not even certain he recognized me being a gold member but they did put me in a lagoon view room.
 Check-in was quick, about 4 minutes and I was on my way to my room.
 Call it what you will but I was put in room 666.
 I think this is the first hotel I’ve ever seen not skip this number.

 The newly refreshed lobby was nice.
 This is where the restaurants were as well as Starbucks and Avis.

 Just past Avis is where the convention center is.
 I spent little time here but thought it was nicely laid out.